hsf-training/analysis-essentials/git/08-collab.md

 allows you to recover specific versions.
 How is this functionality different from version control?
 What are some of the benifits of using version control, Git and GitHub?
 {% endchallenge %}

+{% keypoints "Key Points" %}
+- "`git clone` copies a remote repository to create a local repository with a remote called `origin` automatically set up."
+{% endkeypoints %}

 {% right %} [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/legalcode) - Based on [git-novice](https://github.com/swcarpentry/git-novice) © 2016–2017 Software Carpentry Foundation {% endright %}